-Connecting a detector to an APIC
+Connecting the detector to an APIC

-The APIC is fitted to the four mounting studs on the detector PCB using the supplied screws as shown Figure 13 below.
+The APIC is fitted to the four mounting studs on the detector PCB using the supplied screws as shown Figure 13 on page 22.

 The connections to the fire panel are made using the BUS L1 and H1 (bus 1 input and output) and the BUS L2 and H2 (bus 1 input and output) terminal connectors shown in Figure 10 on page 18.